Iammohitwalia/Js-Projects-/README.md

 # Js-Projects-
-*In thi srepo. i added some creative js tutorials.
+*In this repository i added some creative js tutorials.*
-*Plaese check the master branch for the projecrts.
+*Plaese check the master branch for the projecrts.*
 Thamnkyou .